 In the Land of 10,000 Lakes, animal populations—and by extension, the opportunities for veterinary technicians—are abundant.
 As proof of point, the Minnesota Department of Natural Resources (DNR) reports that MN boasts the largest wolf and bald eagle populations in the lower 48 states.
 Additionally, it harbors groups of nine federally endangered and 197 state-listed threatened species.
 With black bears, moose, timberwolves, common loons, and a wealth of domesticated animals, Minnesota offers ample scaly, feathered, and furry patients across the spectrum of veterinary care.

-So what is it that veterinary technicians do?
-According to the American Veterinary Medical Association (AVMA 2016), a vet tech’s responsibilities vary by state, but typically include keeping medical records of animal patients; helping licensed veterinarians with medical, diagnostic, dental, anesthetic, and surgical procedures; maintaining clinic inventories of supplies; taking and analyzing laboratory samples to assist in diagnoses; and educating pet-owners and other laymen on proper care.
+According to the American Veterinary Medical Association (AVMA 2020), a vet tech’s responsibilities vary by state, but typically include keeping medical records of animal patients; helping licensed veterinarians with medical, diagnostic, dental, anesthetic, and surgical procedures; maintaining clinic inventories of supplies; taking and analyzing laboratory samples to assist in diagnosis; and educating pet-owners and other laymen on proper care.
 They may take blood, place catheters, or provide medications, depending on the region’s scope of practice restrictions.
-In Minnesota, the AVMA (2016) reports that there are relatively generous responsibilities assigned to these healthcare professionals, as veterinary technicians may “render lifesaving aid and treatment to an animal in the absence of a veterinarian.”
-Other states typically have more restrictive working conditions and vet techs may not perform most procedures without a licensed veterinarian present.

-Although the Gopher State does not require its vet techs to become certified veterinary technicians (CVTs) prior to practice, it may be advisable not only to enhance one’s employment candidacy, but also to ease the credential reciprocity process should the person relocate to a new state.
-The Minnesota Association of Veterinary Technicians (MAVT) says that MN is one of about 14 states which does not require its vet techs to be credentialed as of March 2016.
-This occupation is not included in MN’s Practice Act, although this may change in years to come.
+Although the Gopher State does not require its vet techs to become certified veterinary technicians (CVTs) prior to practice, it may be advisable not only to enhance one’s employment candidacy but also to ease the credential reciprocity process should the person relocate to a new state.
+The veterinary technician occupation is not included in MN’s Practice Act, according to the Minnesota Association of Veterinary Technicians (MAVT), although this may change in years to come.

 Read on to discover the high-growth career outlook for vet techs, as well as to learn information about vet tech schools in Minnesota, professional credentialing, and program accreditation.